Getting vs. Becoming

 The years of work weren’t to get black belts; they were to become Black Belts.

-It wouldn’t have mattered if we didn’t get those pieces of cloth.
-Those beautiful, magnificent pieces of cloth.
+It wouldn’t have mattered if we didn’t get those pieces of fabric–those beautiful, magnificent pieces of fabric.

 What matters is that we are black belts.